 At Fordham, you’ll receive a rigorous education in one of the world’s greatest cities—an undergraduate education that will sharpen your talents, widen your vision, and prepare you to embrace and create change.

 Here is a snapshot of our admission process, our student profile, and a look at what Fordham might have to offer you.
-See if you’ll be a good fit for us, and if we’re a good fit for you.
+See if you’ll be a good match for us, and if we’re a good match for you.

 At a Glance

 For the Class of 2022, 96% of our graduates were employed, continuing their education, engaged in public service, or pursuing other meaningful endeavors within six months of graduation.